 At first, I was afraid that it wouldn’t work with my skin tone.

 But luckily, it blends out into nothing.
 Even looking through a magnifying (10x) mirror, the pigment wasn’t that visible.

 It means that it’ll work wonderfully on light to medium skin tones.

 If you have a darker skin tone, I can’t promise that it won’t make you look ashy.

 Unlike a lot of mineral sunscreens, this one doesn’t require a 45-minute rubdown.
 Actually, it only takes about 30-45 seconds for me to spread it onto my face, ears, and neck—my morning routine appreciates that.

 This is my first matte sunscreen.
 And I’ve gotta say—I’m impressed.
-As soon as the sunscreen dried down (~10 minutes), it took-on a powdery finish.
-The mattifying effect didn’t last the whole day.
-But, I certainly wasn’t as oily as I would have been had I not applied this sunscreen.
+As soon as the sunscreen dries down (~10 minutes), it takes-on a powdery finish.
+The mattifying effect doesn’t last throughout the whole day.
+But, I’m certainly not as oily as I would have been had I not applied this sunscreen.

 If you have oily skin, take a look at my oily skin guide here for tips, treatments, routines, and more.

 When I wear sunscreen, I wear a lot of it.
 And I reapply it throughout the day.
 So, I don’t want to buy something that looks travel-sized.